 A: Workshops cover a variety of learning strategies including time management, note-taking, stress management, textbook study reading, finals preparation and more.
 More information is at www.smu.edu/SASPworkshops.

 A: Schedule a meeting with a learning specialist at www.smu.edu/AcademicCousenling to go over the material you missed.

 A: No. Your academic advisor helps students navigate the requirements of the Common Curriculum and all majors, and students will likely meet with them once or twice a semester.
-Athletic counselors help students navigate the semester with frequent meetings.
+Academic counselors help students navigate the semester with meetings up to every other week.

 A: First-generation college students have access to all ACE resources and support.
 All that we ask is every time you visit ACE, sign in at the Armstrong front desk with your name and ID number.
 At ACE, you will have access to course specific tutoring with esteemed faculty, exclusive study spaces, access to technology, a community kitchen for breaks in between classes, and other exclusive benefits.

 A: Yes, you can fulfill your Rotunda study hall hours at 3 locations: the A-LEC, ACE, and the Scholars Den.
 In order to receive credit, you must sign in and sign out with your name and ID number.
 If you do not sign in or forget to sign out, you will not receive study hall credit for that visit.
 You will receive directions on how to sign in and sign out at each location at the beginning of the semester.

 A: You can request services, such as extended time for tests or other accommodations related to a disability by following the steps described on the DASS website at www.smu.edu/DASS.